-Do you feel like you’ve had social anxiety since the day you were born and will have to live with it for the rest of your life?
+Do you feel like you can’t overcome social anxiety because you’ve had it ever since you can remember, and you’ll have to live with it for the rest of your life?

 When we’re at the very bottom emotionally, we tend to feel like there’s no way out.
 Trust me, I’ve been there too.